 - Your own in-house production and brazing procedures

-Generally, the objectives of manufacturers of subcomponents that will be brazed by another company are to supply component parts that have a high quality appearance, and are manufactured efficiently and quickly to keep their manufacturing costs down.
+Generally, the objectives of manufacturers of subcomponents that will be brazed by another company are to supply component parts that have a high-quality appearance, and are manufactured efficiently and quickly to keep their manufacturing costs down.
 Many suppliers are not aware of the manufacturing variables that can negatively impact brazing.
 Therefore, suppliers will do what is best for them unless the brazing shop discusses extensively with the suppliers what processes will and will not be detrimental to brazing.

 Two supplier processes that suppliers and brazing shops should know and understand are the type of lubricants used by the supplier in making their parts and whether parts have been subjected to tumble deburring or grit blasting.

-Lubricants can be water-, mineral oil- (petroleum-) and synthetic silicon-based, each of which can have an effect on a brazing operations.
-Synthetic silicon-based lubricants (such as WD-40(r)) are very good lubricants, but they may not be removable by normal shop cleaning operations if they are allowed to dry on the parts (usually after 8-hours or so), and could render the part non-brazeable.
+Lubricants can be water-, mineral oil- (petroleum-) and synthetic silicon-based, each of which can have an effect on brazing operations.
+Synthetic silicon-based lubricants (such as WD-40(r)) are very good lubricants, but they may not be removable by normal shop cleaning operations if they are allowed to dry on the parts (usually after 8-hours or so), and could render the part unbrazeable.
 It may be necessary to remove synthetic silicon-based lubricants mechanically, or by burning off in a furnace (preferably before the parts are assembled for later brazing).

 As more processes and applications go “green” worldwide, water-based lubricants seem to be gaining favor.
 Brazing shops need to know when water-based lubricants are used so the proper solvent is used to effectively remove these lubricants prior to brazing.
 For example, many shops still use acetone and alcohol as a cleaning bath in trays or tanks at parts-assembly desks because they have always used them.
-It is important to understand that acetone and alcohol, and even vapor degreasing, might not effectively remove many water-based lubricants, even though they may work fine on mineral-oil based lubricants.
-Therefore, parts could be going into the brazing furnace still contaminated with lubricants, while personnel believe the parts have been thoroughly cleaned.
+It is important to understand that acetone and alcohol, and even vapor degreasing, might not effectively remove many water-based lubricants, even though they may work fine on mineral-oil-based lubricants.
+Therefore, parts could be going into the brazing furnace still contaminated with lubricants, while personnel believes the parts have been thoroughly cleaned.
 Table 1 lists some cleaning methods used for brazing.
 Table 1 lists some cleaning methods used for brazing.

 Tumble deburring is a process designed to remove burrs from manufactured parts.
 Burrs can often hurt brazing as well as people.
 However, the tumble-deburring medium used ends up on the parts being brazed even though you may not be able to see it or feel it.
-Some common tumble-deburring media used today are aluminum oxide in pressed cone/pyramid form (Fig. 1), marble chips, stone, walnut shells and corn cobs.
+Some common tumble-deburring media used today are an aluminum oxide in pressed cone/pyramid form (Fig. 1), marble chips, stone, walnut shells and corn cobs.
 These all have a negative impact on the brazeability of the surfaces tumbled in them.
 All of these media are nonmetallic, and leave a nonmetallic residue on the surface, which will prevent brazing, or cause voids in the brazed joints.
-To eliminate this situation, only metallic media, such as small stainless steel balls, screws and nuts, should be used, or parts can be gently tumbled on themselves.
+To eliminate this situation, only metallic media, such as small stainless steel balls, screws, and nuts, should be used, or parts can be gently tumbled on themselves.
 The liquid in the tank should be some type of alkaline cleaner, which is effective for both water-based oils and mineral-based lubricants.

 The same principles and considerations for tumble deburring should be used for grit blasting.
 Suppliers should not use aluminum-oxide grit to blast parts that subsequently will be brazed.
-Aluminum oxide is the basis of many common stop-off compounds, and effectively prevents brazing.
+Aluminum oxide is the basis of many common stop-off compounds and effectively prevents brazing.
 Thus, braze shops should always approach such grit, tumbling media, grinding wheels, emery-type paper, etc., as functioning as a stop-off.